Jun 28, 2011

 Ferry Service Around Darien Gap

-There has been much buzz the past few years about a new ferry that was rumored to begin voyages between Panama and Colombia, shuttling travelers across.
-This is honestly a difficult task to pull off, since the company involved has a ton of impossible red tape to take care of before their first voyage.
-Pan-Am travelers are still crossing their fingers with high hopes, the rumored maiden voyage is scheduled to be May 31, 2012.
-Err, nevermind...I wouldn't count on that happening anytime soon.
+There has been much buzz the past few years about a ferry that was rumored to begin voyages between Panama and Colombia, shuttling travelers across.
+This is honestly an impossible task to pull off, since the company involved has a ton of red tape to hurdle between both countries.
+Pan-Am travelers were crossing their fingers with high hopes, the rumored maiden voyage was scheduled to be May 31, 2012.
+Err, nevermind.
+Don't hold your breath, this will probably never be a viable option.

 For more information...